m-jezewski/task-manager/README.md

 # Task Manager

 Task Manager is a fairly customizable work management app that uses some popular task tracking solutions.
-App includes a calendar, to-do list, semi-kanban board, and goal progress tracking.
+The app includes a calendar, to-do list, semi-kanban board, and goal progress tracking.

 ## Table of contents: